app-json/clone/README.md

 ## OAuth Timeouts

-If you're trying to deply an app using Clone and it fails, your OAuth token may have timed out.
+If you're trying to deploy an app using Clone and it fails, your OAuth token may have timed out.
 You'll need to hit [http://clone.herokuapp.com/auth/heroku/logout](clone.herokuapp.com/auth/heroku/logout) to log out and log back in with a new token.